- Practice Areas

 At Loughlin & FitzGerald, P.C., our attorneys have a strong understanding of the commercial trucking industry and how liability for truck accidents works.
 We will provide a comprehensive investigation of your truck accident to determine fault.
 Then, we can help you collect evidence of negligence to build a compelling claim.

 One of the many things that make a truck accident lawsuit unique is the types of evidence that may be available to prove the defendant’s fault.
 Commercial trucks have special equipment and technologies that are designed to collect data about how the truck is operating and the driver is driving.
 Collecting the correct evidence and information after a truck accident can help you build a stronger claim to damages.
 Evidence may include:

 Our truck accident attorneys at Loughlin FitzGerald, P.C. have a thorough understanding of federal and state trucking law, in addition to our strong commitment to achieving positive results for our injured clients.
-Reach us online or by calling (203) 265-2035.
+Reach us online by filling the contact form or by calling (203) 265-2035 for a free consultation.